Vaginal yeast infection is an infection of the vagina. It is most commonly due to the fungus Candida albicans.

 Most women have a vaginal yeast infection at some time.
 Candida albicans is a common type of fungus.
 It is often found in small amounts in the vagina, mouth, digestive tract, and on the skin.
-Usually it does not cause disease or symptoms.
+Most of the time, it does not cause infection or symptoms.

 Having many vaginal yeast infections may be a sign of other health problems.
 Other vaginal infections and discharges can be mistaken for a vaginal yeast infection.